 We package your requirements into a Request for Proposals (RFP), including response worksheets.

 We help manage the proposal process, answer vendors questions, and organize demos of shortlisted solutions.

 We provide a detailed comparative analysis of proposals, giving you the information you need to make a final selection.

 Once you’ve selected the right solution, we can continue to support you through the implementation process.
 We offer a full suite of services including system configuration, data migration, user training, and rollout management.

-We offer three service tiers to help you get to the next stage of the process:
+We offer three service tiers designed to help you find the perfect technology fit.